 Here's a very informative Chiropractic Video from our Patient Resources Library. ...About Chiropractic - Overall Benefits

 Individual Counseling & Somatic Therapy Somatic simply means "body-based."
-Somatic Counseling considers the interrelationship between the mind and body in addition to talk therapy.
-EMDR Therapy EMDR stands for Eye Movement Desensitization and Reprocessing. ...Chronic Illness Counseling
+Somatic Counseling considers the interrelationship between the mind and body in addition to ...Chronic Illness Counseling